 Select pictures that match your:

-- Clients’ typical working environment – so, if you work with farmers, show farmers in their environment.
+- Clients’ typical working environment – if you work with farmers, show them in their environment

 - Usual dress code – do you wear a suit or a tracksuit?